-Master of Public Administration (MPA) Curriculum
+Master of Public Administration Curriculum

 MPA Core Curriculum

 The purpose of the core curriculum is to ensure that every student in the MPA program receives basic, broad-based, interdisciplinary training in public affairs.
-This includes graduate-level course work in economics, statistics, the politics of policymaking, and management.
+This includes graduate-level coursework in economics, statistics, the politics of policymaking, and management.
 Students are required to take a two-semester course in economics, one course on politics (Politics of Policymaking), and one-semester courses in statistics, management, and financial management.
 Politics of Policymaking, economics, and statistics must be taken during the first year.
 Other core requirements can be distributed throughout a student’s program of study.
 Students also are required to complete Professional Development during their first year.

 Course List